 QSA pricing

-Updated April 2026
+Updated July 2026

 The Trustwave pricing model

-| Scenario | Trustwave fee range | What is included |
+| Scenario | What the engagement contains | What to line-item |

 |---|---|---|

-| Level 2 SaaS (single-region cloud CDE) | $60k - $90k | SAQ D walkthrough plus ROC-readiness review, three week fieldwork, external pen test bundled |
+| Level 2 SaaS (single-region cloud CDE) | SAQ D walkthrough plus ROC-readiness review, roughly three weeks of fieldwork, external pen test in the same proposal | The pen test, separately from the assessment, since it is the part most often assumed rather than specified |

-| Level 1 retailer (50 stores, P2PE) | $110k - $160k | Full ROC plus quarterly ASV scans, segmentation test, store-sample on-site fieldwork |
+| Level 1 retailer (50 stores, P2PE) | Full ROC plus quarterly ASV scans, segmentation testing, store-sample on-site fieldwork | The recurring scanning, and the travel and sample size behind the on-site days |

-| Level 1 fintech (full managed bundle) | $170k - $220k | Full ROC plus Managed SIEM plus quarterly pen testing plus IR retainer (managed services portion roughly $80k of the total) |
+| Level 1 fintech (full managed bundle) | Full ROC plus managed SIEM plus quarterly pen testing plus an incident response retainer | Every recurring subscription, one line each, so the one-off assessment can be seen and compared on its own |

 SpiderLabs and what the research depth actually buys you

 For PCI buyers, the SpiderLabs association translates to three things in the engagement.
-First, pen testers running PCI Requirement 11 work who have actually written exploits, not just run Nessus scans.
-Second, threat intelligence that informs the assessor's questions about what attackers are actually doing against payment environments today.
+First, pen testers running PCI Requirement 11 work who have actually written exploits, not just run scans.
+Second, threat intelligence that informs the assessor’s questions about what attackers are actually doing against payment environments today.
 Third, a higher-quality finding output, because the testing team thinks in terms of business impact rather than CVSS scores alone.

 When Trustwave wins and when it does not